rubberdok/webdev-demo/README.md

 6. Type `npm start`
    - After some setup, this should open a browser tab with your app!
 Now you're all set for the interactive demo.

+### Django demo

+1. Download and install Python from https://www.python.org/
+2. Find the **terminal** on your computer
+   - Mac: `Terminal`
+   - Windows: `Powershell` / `Command Prompt` / `Windows Terminal`
+3. Open the terminal, and check that Python was installed correctly by typing `python3 --version`
+4. Type `mkdir django-demo` to make a folder for the project
+5. Type `cd django-demo` to move into the folder
+6. Type `pip install Django==3.2.14 graphene-django==2.15.0` to install Django and Graphene
+7. Type `django-admin startproject config .` (don't miss the `.`!) to set up the Django project with a `config` module
+8. Type `python3 manage.py startapp todos` to create a Django app for todos
+9. Type `python3 manage.py runserver` to run the server
+10. Open a new terminal window (and leave the previous one running!)
+11. Type `cd django-demo` again in the new terminal window, to get back to the project
+12. Type `python3 manage.py migrate` to initialize the database

+### VSCode

-In addition, I recommend everyone to install **VSCode** as your code editor:
+I recommend everyone to install **VSCode** as your code editor:

 1. Download and install from https://code.visualstudio.com/
 2. Launch it
 3. Go to `File -> Open Folder`
-4. Find the `react-demo` folder, and double-click it.
+4. Find the `react-demo`/`django-demo` folder (depending on which project you want to open), and double-click it.
 If you made it from a fresh terminal window earlier, it should be located in:
-   - Mac: `/Users/[your username]/react-demo` (press `Command + Shift + H` and you should see it)
+   - Mac: `/Users/[your username]/[react-demo/django-demo]` (press `Command + Shift + H` and you should see it)
-   - Windows: `C:\Users\[your username]\react-demo`
+   - Windows: `C:\Users\[your username]\[react-demo/django-demo]`
-5. Now you should see your React app files on the left in VSCode.
+5. Now you should see your React/Django files on the left in VSCode.
 Next time you open VSCode, you'll enter right into this folder and be ready to join the demo!

-If you have any trouble with the preparation, please [file an issue](https://github.com/rubberdok/webdev-demo/issues/new).

-## Repo Contents
+## Repo contents

-- `react-demo` contains a simple React todo list app used for the interactive demo.
+- `react-demo` contains a simple React todo app used for the interactive demo.
-- `basicbackend` contains a simple example backend todo app, written in [Go](https://go.dev/).
+- `django-demo/backend` contains a simple Django backend for todos, with a GraphQL API using Graphene
-- `basicfrontend` contains a re-implementation of the todo list app from `react-demo`, but this time using the API from `basicbackend` to save todos.
+- `django-demo/frontend` builds on the todo app from `react-demo`, connecting to the GraphQL API in `django-demo/backend`
 - `slides.pdf` contains the slides from the crash course presentation.
 - `slide-examples` contains the files used for the code examples in the crash course slides.